rozbb/draft-waict-transparency/draft-waict-transparency.md

 — loggy.com/mypubkey1 Az3grlgtzPICa5OS8npVmf1Myq/5IZniMp+ZJurmRDeOoRDe4URYN7u5/Zhcyv2q1gGzGku9nTo+zyWE+xeMcTOAYQ8=
 - trustedwitness/pubkey-39082034 enF8/MTPl4MBSsAHoqpaHf2iiI98t0VeCsfFYxHmkSx6OdWcB4u5SQPaSUBrPqKoms0NJ4sYB3nc6zP3BIqyrMMUTUY=
 ```
+In this example we chose to format the first line as having two more path segments: the base64url-encoded Site URL, followed by a base64url-encoded random 8-byte nonce.

 ### Tbundle verification

 Depending on the enforcement mode, a User cannot execute or render anything until the inclusion of the asset's hash is checked in the manifest, and the manifest hash has been validated.
 We detail these steps below.
 If any of these fail the browser MUST pause page load and notify the user.
 The User MUST:

 1. Decode the `checkpoint` field of the tbundle and parse it as a tlog checkpoint.
 1. Load the entry in the Enrollment Server's database corresponding to this Site.
-This is a list of Logs, defined by their `($log_provider, $site, $revision)` triple.
-1. Ensure the Site's origin matches the `$site` in each of the Logs in the database entry.
-1. Ensure that the Log defined in the first checkpoint line matches at least one of the Logs in the database entry.
+1. Ensure that the first checkpoint line is byte-equivalent to a URL in the database entry.
 1. Ensure that the current time is not after the `not_after` timestamp in the checkpoint.
 1. Ensure a sufficient number of witness signatures verify.
 It is RECOMMENDED that this threshold be at least 2.
 1. Ensure that the inclusion proof verifies with respect to the tree root and size in the checkpoint, and the manifest hash.